|My old digs|

 - No matter how unattractive or unappealing, any male that steps within the school’s boundaries will be like a bug under a microscope.
 This includes dads, little brothers and the local pastor.

-- You will never escape sharing a sleeping space with someone will conflicting music taste.
+- You will never escape sharing a sleeping space with someone with conflicting music taste.
 Cross your fingers that they’ve invested in earphones and that the posters aren’t too hideous on the eyeballs.
 If not, mocking will commence.

 - Your quilt will represent your personality.